-The Chinese gangs' battle for dominance had erupted in a shocking massacre.
+The Chinese tong wars had erupted in a shocking massacre.

 The Boston Police, after making inquiries, developed a theory of the case.

 The incident that night became New England’s biggest entry in the history of the tong wars.
 But it wasn’t ultimately a Boston story.
-The violence had its roots, oddly enough, in the murky world of New York politics where rival tongs were managing to pit different wings of the New York legal and political establishments against one another.
+The violence had its roots, oddly enough, in the murky world of New York politics.
+There, rival tongs had pitted different wings of the New York legal and political establishments against one another.

-The battle would ultimately slop over into Boston.
+The tong wars would ultimately slop over into Boston.